 Gender-based violence (GBV) was a serious problem in Nepal before the 2015 earthquake and is currently still a major problem for women and girls in the country.

 Though concrete data is lacking, post-earthquake women and girls reported higher protection risks because of their displacement and living conditions.
-The risk of sexual violence and GBV – sometimes life-threatening – that women face pose serious long-term threats to their health, economic prosperity and security.
+The risk of – sometimes life-threatening – that women face pose serious long-term threats to their health, economic prosperity and security.

 A lack of data applies to all forms of GBV in Nepal, it obscures the problem and makes it difficult to measure the effectiveness of GBV programmes.
 The emergency and recovery context make impact measurement even more difficult with safety, ethical and other challenges.

 This innovation project is in the problem recognition phase, and therefore aims to provide a deeper understanding of localised GBV M&E approaches.

 Current practices in GBV impact measurement include both qualitative and quantitative data – collected and analysed during baseline, midterm and endline evaluations to track the progress and impact of various tools like media monitoring, stakeholder analysis, case study documentation, and stakeholder interaction.